dmaray/Walmart-Sales/README.md

 * Walmart Project Slides.pdf: Contains the presentation based on our code & report that was presented to the class.

 ### Contributions:
-* Brian Park & Hangting Lu - Code & Report Editor
+* Brian Park & Hangting Lu - Code & Report Editors
 * He Li & Dylan Maray - Report
 * Dylan Maray - Presentation